U.S. Constitutional Law (LLM Only) (LAW-503L-001)

 There are no notices at this time.

-This course covers the constitutional foundations of the U.S. legal system through the history of the jurisprudence of the Supreme Court of the United States (SCOTUS).
-The three main areas of study will include: (i) the structure of the United States government and separation of powers within the federal government and between the federal government and the states; (ii) first amendment, due process and state action (iii) equal protection.
-We will examine the United States Supreme Court’s key rulings on the constitutional issues.
+This course covers the constitutional foundations of the U.S. legal system through the history of the jurisprudence of the United States Supreme Court.
+The three main areas of study will include: (i) the structure of the United States government and separation of powers within the federal government and between the federal government and the states; (ii) due process and (iii) equal protection.
+We will examine the United States Supreme Court's key rulings on the constitutional issues.
 We will focus on the reasoning and the doctrinal tests that the Court has applied in those rulings.
-The course will also focus on how the Court’s approach to various constitutional issues has developed or changed over time through a legal history approach by reading the work of legal historians as well as original texts from the Federalist papers.
-Being aware of this historical development is critical to understanding how Justices of the Supreme Court of the United States (SCOTUS) apply and interpret differently constitutional rules over time.
+The course will also focus on how the Court's approach to various constitutional issues has developed or changed over time.
+Being aware of this development is critical to understanding how Supreme Court Justices apply constitutional rules.

 Textbooks and Other Materials

 The textbook information on this page was provided by the instructor.
 Students should use this information when considering purchases from the AU Campus Store or other vendors.
 Students may check to determine if books are currently available for purchase online.